How to Cancel a Home Game

 About Field Closures

-1. The Lexington Recreation Department may exercise its authority to close some or all fields at any time.
-This decision will be communicated to the Field Coordinator and will be posted on the website home page.
+1. The Lexington Recreation Department may close some or all fields at any time.
+The LUSC Field Coordinator will post this on the website home page, usually by 2pm on weekdays.

 2. For Saturday or Sunday rainouts: if the Recreation Department has not closed the fields, but conditions are unfavorable, then the Field Coordinator will determine in the early morning whether some or all fields are playable.
 Field status will be posted on the home page of the website by 7:15am.
 Coaches are then responsible for contacting their team and their away team, if applicable, by 7:30am.